-The OSRA is staffed by a vice president; program coordinator/editor; manager, pre-award activities; programmer/analyst; two IPA staffers; and a proposal developer.
-The OSRA is designed to assist faculty and others in the identification of funding sources to support their efforts.
-The OSRA is responsible for serving as a liaison between critique of proposals and manuscripts during draft preparation.
+The Office of Sponsored Research is staffed by a vice president; manages of information services/editor; five (5) research administrators; programmer/analyst; and a proposal developer.
+The office is designed to assist faculty and others in the identification of funding sources to support their efforts.
+It is responsible for serving as a liaison between critique of proposals and manuscripts during draft preparation.